storyfeet/bob_cards_elm/rules.md

 Verses, Co-op and Single player
 ---------------------

 This game can be played as Verses, as Co-op and as single player.
 The rules barely need adjustment.
-Simply choose the appropriate *Campaign Card* and everything basically falls into place.
+Simply choose the appropriate *Mission Card* and everything basically falls into place.

 For Cooperative Play: